Key Takeaways

 Legal and regulatory compliance

-Employment laws, tax rules, and labour standards all differ from one geography to the next, and non-compliance with these can result in severe consequences, including fines, legal actions, and damage to a company's reputation.
+Employment laws, tax rules, and labor standards all differ from one geography to the next, and non-compliance with these can result in severe consequences, including fines, legal actions, and damage to a company's reputation.

 The challenge lies in the complexity and diversity of legal systems across different countries and to navigate this intricate web, businesses should conduct thorough legal due diligence and seek expert advice to comply with local laws and regulations.